stephenyoon84/FSND-Udacity/movietrailerwebsite/Stephen_Favorite_Movie/README.md

 # Movie Trailer Website Project  03/13/2017
 ============================================

-* python
+* python - `python entertainment_center.py` to create the trailer website

-* html - fresh_tomatoes.html is the file to see the result in the web browser
+* html - fresh_tomatoes.html is the file to open the result in the web browser

 * Python - media.py
   - Clarify Movie() class